sanusanth/Java-simple-Program/README.md

 Set path of the jdk/bin directory. http://www.javatpoint.com/how-to-set-path-in-java Create the java program
-Compile and run the java program
+Compile and run the java program.